ArloSoftware/arlowp-plugin/readme.txt

 = Once Configured =

-* Arlo comes with a lot of different shortcodes, and you can customize your plugin with the shortcodes.
+* The Arlo plugin comes with a lot of different shortcodes, and you can customize your plugin with the shortcodes.
 For more information about the shortcodes please visit the [Arlo developer site](https://developer.arlo.co/doc/wordpress/)

 = Developers Guide =